How to Prepare for CAT VARC 2025 (Verbal and Reading Comprehension) - CAT VARC Preparation Complete Guide

 ‘How to prepare for CAT VARC?’ is one of the important questions that arise in the mind of any aspirant.
 Moreover, the Verbal and Reading Comprehension in the CAT exam holds great weightage and are considered for shortlisting.
 According to the CAT paper pattern, the VARC section comprises 24 questions out of a total of 66 questions.
 These questions are divided into 2 sub-sections: Verbal Ability and Reading Comprehension.

-Reading Comprehension carries the highest weightage with 16 questions, while Verbal Ability carries 8.
-This year also, candidates can expect a similar pattern for the CAT VARC section.
-To score a good CAT percentile, candidates should focus on practising a variety of CAT VARC questions.
-Understanding the CAT VARC syllabus thoroughly will help in strategising preparation effectively.
-Additionally, analysing the CAT VARC score vs percentile trends can provide valuable insights for setting performance benchmarks.
-Continue reading the article on CAT VARC books and CAT VARC preparation 2025 for more tips.
+Reading Comprehension holds the highest weightage in CAT VARC with 16 questions, while Verbal Ability contributes 8.
+This year too, candidates can expect a similar CAT VARC pattern.
+To secure a strong CAT percentile, it’s important to practise a wide range of CAT VARC questions, especially RC passages, para jumbles, and summary-type questions.
+A clear understanding of the CAT VARC syllabus helps in planning an effective study strategy.
+Along with this, checking CAT VARC score vs percentile trends gives useful insights for setting realistic performance targets.
+Keep reading the article on CAT VARC books and CAT VARC preparation 2025 for more guidance.

 Components of VARC section in CAT - Previous year analysis